dabeku/typst/README.md

    Add Local... → select `swift/Typst` (from this repo, e.g. as a git submodule or copied in), then add the `Typst` library to your app target.

+   **Note:** The generated .a files (> 200MB) are not copied to the Xcode project but they remain here.
+So when migrating to new MacBook keep in mind to clone this project, execute build-ios.sh and set correct framework link in Xcode project.

 2. **Call it from Swift.** Top-level UniFFI functions are free functions;
    `TypstError` is a throwing `Swift.Error` enum: